salsita/jquery-viewable/README.md

 **Returns a boolean value and only for the first element found in query!
 NOT chainable.**

-A quick library that checks for various attributes of when an element is visible to the user:
+A quick library that performs several checks and returns a `bool` if an element visible to the user:

-- `display: none` on target and/or parents (stops at `body`)
+- `display: none` on element and its parents
-- `visibility: hidden` on target and/or parents
+- `visibility: hidden` on element and its parents
-- `opacity` of target and/or parents (configurable minimum)
+- `opacity` of element and its parents (configurable minimum)
-- whether an element is in viewport (configurable tolerance)
+- if element is in viewport (configurable tolerance)
-- **TODO** whether an element is below page fold (reachable by scrolling)
+- **TODO** if element is below page fold (reachable by scrolling)
-- **TODO** whether an element is overlayed by a higher z-Index element
+- **TODO** if element is overlayed by another element with higher `z-index` value
-- **TODO** whether an element is hidden by a combination of 3D transforms
+- **TODO** if element is hidden by a combination of 3D transforms
+- **TODO** if element if below a javascript-based scrollbar fold

 ## Options
 `$('#target').viewable({